setheclark/flocon-intellij/README.md

 #### 2. `get_network_call`

 Get complete details for a specific network call.
+Use this after `list_network_calls` to drill down into a specific request.

 **Parameters:**
-- `callId` (required) - The unique ID of the network call
+- `callId` (required) - The unique ID returned in the "Call ID" field from `list_network_calls`

 **Returns:**
 - Full request details (headers, body, method, URL)